SoundMindsAI/ai_examples/An_LLM_Query_Understanding_Service/README.md

 ### Startup Performance on M4 Max MacBook Pro

-Even on a powerful M4 Max MacBook Pro with 14 cores and 36GB RAM, the initial startup can take significant time (typically 2-5 minutes) due to several factors:
+Even on a powerful M4 Max MacBook Pro with 14 cores and 36GB RAM, the initial startup can take significant time (typically 1-2 seconds) due to several factors:

-1. **Model Size**: The Qwen2-7B model contains approximately 7 billion parameters, requiring ~14GB of memory in FP16 precision.
+1. **Model Size**: The Qwen2-0.5B-Instruct model contains approximately 0.5 billion parameters, requiring ~1.5GB of memory in FP16 precision.
 Loading these weights from disk into memory is I/O bound and takes time.

 2. **Model Compilation**: On Apple Silicon, PyTorch leverages the Metal Performance Shaders (MPS) backend.
 When a model is first loaded, operations need to be compiled specifically for the M4 Max's Neural Engine, which is a one-time process but adds to initial startup time.